 Well I hope that these pictures have inspired you as our niece, Trish, inspired me.
 Go grab your camera and get out there and start shooting pictures!
 Try different angles (opposite side of “the right side”, from the bottom up, from the top down, from the front and from the back).

 Offset the “subject” so it creates a bit of a blank canvas to one side.
 Just use your imagination.
 Look on Instagram and PBase for inspiration as well.
 Shoot sunrises or sunsets, clouds and the shadows the sun’s backlighting provides.
 Shoot eye level pictures of dandelions, both yellow and those going to seed.
-If you don’t like the way they turn out, erase those and go out again.
+If you don’t like the way they turn out, delete those and go out again.
 You’ll eventually get to where you wanna be.
 Just have fun with it.
 Discover new ways of editing but most importantly, have an open mind and be willing to try new things!!
 I did and I’m glad I did.

 Please, if you can give suggestions/constructive criticism to either the pictures that I’ve taken or tips and tricks that you’d like to share, please feel free!!!
 I’d love to hear from you!